Steven Norris: Business career

-Norris is a board member of a number of companies and a strategic advisor to several others in the fields of transport, infrastructure and property.
 He is one of Property Week's Property Power 100 and is chairman of Soho Estates, which controls around 60 acres of London's Soho district.
 He is also chairman of London Resort Company Holdings, developers of the £3.5 billion entertainment resort project in Kent.
 He was Independent Non-Executive Chairman of This Land Limited, Cambridgeshire County Council's arms- length property company from 2019 – 2022.
 He is Chairman of Future-Built Limited, a construction company, and of EVO.PM, a proptech maintenance company.
 He is also a partner with Craig Calder in Sanctuary Investments Limited.

 In the infrastructure sector, he is chair of the Council of the National Infrastructure Planning Association and chairman of Driver Group plc.
 In the field of transportation, he was a member of the board of Transport for London under Mayor Boris Johnson.
 He is deputy chairman of bus manufacturer Optare.
 He was a main board member of Cubic Corporation of San Diego, California, a defence and transportation technology specialist, serving from 2014 until 2021, when the company was sold to Elliott and Veritas Capital.
 He remains an advisor to the UK business.
-He is Chairman of Evtec Automotive Limited, a Tier 1 supplier principally to Jaguar Landrover.
+He is Chairman of Evtec Automotive Limited, a tier 1 supplier principally serving Jaguar Land Rover.
 He was appointed chairman of Jarvis in 2003.

 Current voluntary roles

-Norris is a former Chairman of the Prince Michael International Road Safety Awards, currently a vice-president of both the Royal National Institute for the Deaf and the Institute of Advanced Motorists a Patron of The Urology Foundation and Chairman of the Surrey Canal Sports Foundation.
+Norris is a former chairman of the Prince Michael International Road Safety Awards, currently a vice-president of both the Royal National Institute for the Deaf and the Institute of Advanced Motorists, a patron of The Urology Foundation and chairman of the Surrey Canal Sports Foundation.
 He is an Eminent Fellow of the Royal Institution of Chartered Surveyors, Fellow of the Chartered Institute of Logistics and Transport, Fellow of the Chartered Institute of Highways and Transportation, a Fellow of the Institution of Civil Engineers and an Honorary Fellow of the Association for Project Management.
-He holds an Honorary Doctorate of Laws from the University of East London.
+He is also president of Intelligent Transport Systems UK (ITS UK), the national industry association for transport technology.
+He holds an honorary doctorate of laws from the University of East London.